shiladkumard/Financial-Browser-Desktop/README.md

 - 🚀 **Own the Desktop**: Be present in every user session without needing to fight for attention
 - 📣 **Cross Promote Products**: IPOs, loans, mutual funds, smallcases, and more
 - 💰 **Monetize Engagement**: Drive affiliate offers, advisory services, or research subscriptions
-- 🤝 **Custom Built**: Not white-label, but partnership-based — with dedicated support
+- 🤝 Custom Built: This is not a white-label release — brokerages interested in leveraging this product can reach out for exclusive builds and collaboration.

 ---